Santhoshadimulapu/Ethical-Ai-Trianing-simulation/README.md

 npm run build
 npm run start

-📸 Screenshots (Add later)

-(Add images of your UI here — scenario selection screen, decision-making interface, results page, etc.)

-🌍 Future Enhancements
+🌍 Future Enhancements:
 Add more diverse scenarios across industries.
 Include gamification elements (scores, badges).
 Integrate analytics dashboards for tracking user learning progress.
 Multi-user mode for group training simulations.
 Support for different languages and regions to cover cultural variations in AI ethics.

-🤝 Contribution
+🤝 Contribution:
 Contributions are welcome!
 Fork this repository.

-Create a new branch (feature-xyz).
+Create a new branch.
 Commit your changes.
 Push to your branch and open a Pull Request.